markcot/pands-project/README.md

     Sample 35) 4.9,3.1,1.5,0.2,"Iris-setosa"
     Sample 38) 4.9,3.6,1.4,0.1,"Iris-setosa"

-Fisher's Iris data set can be downloaded online [7] as the file labeled 'iris.data', which can be saved as a .csv file.
-The data set file has been included in this project folder for reference saved as 'iris-data-set.csv'.
+Fisher's Iris data set can be downloaded online [7] listed as the file labeled 'iris.data', which can be saved as a .csv extension file.
+The data set file has been included in this git project folder for reference saved as 'iris-data-set.csv'.

 Online observations [8] highlight the data in Fisher's Iris data set [1] is of good quality and is based on real life data.
 The quantity of data is large enough to be